Guscraftin/bot_XperPool/README.md

 ## Features
 - Add 1 point when a member send a message (cooldown 5 secondes).
+- Add 5 points when a member react to a suggestion.
+- Rmove 5 points when a member remove his reaction to as suggestion.
+- Add 10 points when a member has a suggestion accepted.
 - Delete the user of the 'score' database when he left the guild.
 - Log when a user joins or leaves the server.
 - Logs when a message changes or is deleted.